ServerlessOpsIO/serverlessops-workshops/04-security/01-application/README.md

 <!-- FIXME: This question no longer makes sense since we just use param store. -->
 Q. Which Secrets Management method did you choose and why?

-**Q. EXTRA CREDIT:** Perform the API key lookup at function run time instead of at deploy time.
-Use (ssm-cache-python)[https://github.com/alexcasalboni/ssm-cache-python] for lookups and caching of responses to reduce function invocation time and prevent hitting Parameter Store API limits.
+**Q. EXTRA CREDIT:** Reduce the number of calls to SSM Parameter Store by using [ssm-cache-python](https://github.com/alexcasalboni/ssm-cache-python) to provide value caching and aging.
+This helps prevent throttling of API requests and reduces function duration on average.

 ### 2. Custom authorizers